 Baekeland's invention, although treated with disdain in its early years, went on to enjoy an unparalleled popularity which lasted throughout the first half of the twentieth century.
 It became the wonder product of the new world of industrial expansion - 'the material of a thousand uses'.
-Being both non-porous and heat-resistant, Bakelite kitchen goods were promoted as being germ-free and sterilisable.
+Being both non-porous and heat-resistant, Bakelite kitchen goods were promoted as being germfree and sterilisable.
 Electrical manufacturers seized on its insulating: properties, and consumers everywhere relished its dazzling array of shades, delighted that they were now, at last, no longer restricted to the wood tones and drab browns of the pre-plastic era.
 It then fell from favour again during the 1950s, and was despised and destroyed in vast quantities.
 Recently, however, it has been experiencing something of a renaissance, with renewed demand for original Bakelite objects in the collectors' marketplace, and museums, societies and dedicated individuals once again appreciating the style and originality of this innovative material.

-Questions 1-3

-Complete the summary.
+Questions 1-3 Complete the summary.

-Choose ONE WORD ONLY from the passage for each ans wer.

-Write your answers in boxes 1-3 on your answer sheet.

-1 2 in that they melt under heat and can be

-moulded into new forms.
-Bakelite was unique because it wa s the first material to be both

-entirely 2 in origin and thermosetting.

-There were several reasons for the research into plastics in the he nineteenth century, among them the

-great advances that had been made in the field of 3 to natural resources like ivory. and the search for alternatives

-Questions 4-8

-Complete the flow-chart

-Choose ONE WORD ONLY from the passage for each answer.
-Write your answers in boxes 4-8 on your answer sheet.
+Choose ONE WORD ON NLY from the passage for each an swer.
+Write your answers in box xes 1-3 on your answer sheet.
+Some plastics behave in a in that they melt under heat and can be moulded into new forms.
+Bakelite was unique because it was as the first material to be both entirely 2 in origin and thermosetting.
+There were several reason s for the research into plastics in the nineteenth century, among them the great advances that had be and the search for alternatives to natural resources like iv ory.
+Questions 4-8 Complete the flow-chart Choose ONE WORD ON LY from the passage for each an swer.Write your answers in boxes 4- 8 on your answer sheet. .
+6 -